-- One can alternatively assign the processor to a task that has been arbitrarily chosen. - Another solution is to forbid different tasks to share the same priority.
+- One can alternatively assign the processor to a task that is chosen arbitrarily. - Another solution is to forbid different tasks to share the same priority.

-Note: With the first two strategies, computing the deadline of a task becomes difficult.
-Most real-time operating systems thus implement the third solution.
+Note: With the first two strategies, computing the deadline of a task can become difficult.